-Renowned as one of the world's adventure capitals, New Zealand has been attraction thrill seekers from all over the world with its action packed attractions including jet boating, bungy jumping, caving and the kiwi-invented fly by wire.
-Adrenaline junkies will love New Zealand's great range of adventure activities in Auckland and Waikato in the North Island and Queenstown in Otago in the South Island.
+Renowned as one of the world's adventure capitals, New Zealand has been attraction thrill seekers from all over the world with its action packed attractions including jet boating, bungy jumping, caving and skydiving.
+Adrenaline junkies will love New Zealand's great range of adventure activities in Auckland and Waikato as well as Queenstown in Otago in the South Island.
 For those looking for adventure on the softer side, there's also horse riding treks, hot air ballooning, cycling and zorbing.

 New Zealand is home to a rich, ancient and enduring culture that is still present today.
 Unique Maori traditions and legends are brought to life through song, dance and sacred customs that have also been preserved in the many local museums, handicrafts and art galleries, particularly in the historical heartland of Northland.
 Experience the unique local culture of Canterbury and the art deco town of Napier in Hawke's Bay as well as the national treasures of Wellington.

-New Zealand's unique climate is ideal for yielding some of the best fresh local produce and this is celebrated by a number of food and wine festivals throughout the year.
-There are also a number of vineyards and wineries throughout the country that are home to some award-winning wines such as the famous and largest wine growing region of Marlborough while on the South Island, Nelson offers excellent seafood and beer.
+New Zealand's unique climate is ideal for yielding some of the best fresh produce and this is celebrated by a number of food and wine festivals throughout the year.
+There are also a number of vineyards and wineries throughout the country that are home to some award-winning wines such as the famous and largest wine growing region of Marlborough and the seafood and beer capital of Nelson.

 New Zealand is home to some of the most unique natural attractions in the world.
-From it's beautiful gardens, World Heritage areas and spectacular National Parks to the amazing glaciers of the West Coast, the nature of NZ is well worth exploring.
-From thermal pools and hot springs to fascinating geothermal and volcanic activity of Rotorua in the Bay of Plenty, the nature of NZ is well worth exploring.
-Of course no visit to New Zealand would be complete without taking in the spectacular fiord of Milford Sound, located in Southland.
+From it's beautiful mountains, World Heritage areas and spectacular National Parks to the amazing glaciers of the West Coast, the nature of NZ is well worth exploring.
+From thermal pools and hot springs to fascinating geothermal and volcanic activity, New Zealand's environment is some of the most diverse on the planet.

 There are many kinds of wildlife that call New Zealand's national parks home.
-In fact, New Zealand is home to some fascinating and rare wildlife including hundreds of species of birds (including the world-famous kiwi), the annual humpback whale migration, a number of dolphins species that even offer the opportunity to swim with them and three species of penguin including one of the rarest in the world, the Fiordland crested penguin.
+In fact, New Zealand is home to some fascinating and rare wildlife including hundreds of species of birds (including the world-famous kiwi), the annual humpback whale migration, a number of dolphin species and three species of penguin including one of the rarest in the world, the Fiordland crested penguin.